 The United Nations Office for Disarmament Affairs (UNODA) Vienna Office.
 This is a part of the global UN Disarmament initiative.
 The Vienna Office coordinates the Disarmament and Non-Proliferation (DNP) Education Partnership together with 30 partner organizations to develop educational packages on disarmament topics.
 Employment for this office is done through global UN employment page here.

 The United Nations Register of Damage Caused by the Construction of the Wall in the Occupied Palestinian Territory (UNRoD).
 This agency keeps documentary record of the damage resulting from the construction of the Wall by Israel in the Occupied Palestinian Territory, including in and around East Jerusalem.
 The agency offers internship currently, more info here.

 Other International jobs

 From other international organizations located in Vienna that might not require fluency in German, we recommend:

 OSCE, Organization for Security and Co-operation in Europe is a global European organization that employs people from Europe only.
 They offer wide range of employment opportunities through short term and long-term contracts and secondments from national governments.
 Check here their employment page to find out if your skills and nationality are fit for their job offerings.

 OPEC, Organization of the Petroleum Exporting Countries is a body of largest exporters of oil and they employ nationals from member states as a priority.
 Some vacancies are filled with nationals of countries that are not members of OPEC.
 It’s worth checking these employment opportunities as well.

 ICMPD, International Centre for Migration Policy Development is an international organization created by 18 member states working on analyzing migration of people around the world.
 It is a small organization (250 staff) and they offer internships very frequently.

 All UN jobs on one website

-Both UN related and several other international organization and agencies jobs are regularly advertised on UN Jobs website, were jobs are compiled daily and it is much easier to search by location, agency, advertising time, etc. You can discover some other international jobs opportunity on this website as well.
-They are also covering UN related jobs around the world, so this will be useful to you for job searching wherever you are.
+Both UN related and several other international organization and agencies jobs are regularly advertised on UN Jobs website, were jobs are compiled daily and it is much easier to search by location, agency, advertising time, etc. You can discover some other international jobs opportunities on this website as well.
+They are also covering UN related jobs around the world, so this will be useful to you for UN jobs search wherever you are.